FrankCostello/guidebook/casino-guide/casino-main.md

 Casinos play an enormous part in the bootleggers economy.
 Millions are won and lost every day on these casinos, often in the blink of an eye.

-Before you begin your rise as a proficient gambler/casino owner or your downard spiral as a gambling addict, the following links may be useful for you.
+Before you begin your rise as a proficient gambler/casino owner or your downard spiral as a gambling addict, the following guides may serve useful for you.

 * [Gambling Addictions](addiction-guide.md)
 * [Cashier Guide](cashier-guide.md)